bonsairobo/building-blocks/DESIGN.md

     resolution so that it can create the appropriate boundary mesh.
 This algorithm is essentially the same as dual contouring of an octree, except we do so on uniform grids for performance reasons.
-- **Accelerated Spatial Queries**
-  - Our first voxel game prototypes utilized the ncollide3d crate and it's `DBVT` (dynamic bounding volume tree) structure for doing raycasting.
-    Unfortunately, storing an `AABB<f32>` for every voxel cost us 6 `f32`s or 24
-    bytes per voxel.
-That simply doesn't scale.
-So as a replacement, we implemented the `OctreeSet` and `OctreeDBVT` types.
-The `OctreeSet` is essentially a hierarchical bitset, making it very memory efficient; it doesn't contain any voxel data, but it can tell you whether a `Point3i` is contained in the set.
-More importantly, it supports a visitor API that can be used for spatial queries like raycasting.
-Since the `OctreeSet` has a limited size, we also provide the `OctreeDBVT`, which is essentially a `DBVT` which may contain an arbitrary number of `OctreeSet`s.
-  - `OctreeDBVT` requires taking on the `ncollide3d` dependency.
-We decided this was acceptable for the time being, since we don't have spare time to implement our own efficient `DBVT`.